$H^2$-conformal approximation of Miura surfaces: Numerical tests

 \subsection{Non axisymmetric surface}

-The boundary conditions imposed will be those of a cone.
-However, the cone will not be closed for reasons specified below.
-The initial domain is $\Omega = [0, \pi] \times [0,1]$ and the imposed Dirichlet boundary condition is
+The boundary conditions imposed will be those of a half cone.
+The initial domain is $\Omega = (0, \pi) \times (0,1)$ and the imposed Dirichlet boundary condition is

 We use a structured triangular mesh of size $h=0.041$ with $59,058$ dofs.
-The resulting surface is presented in Figure \ref{fig:cone} and required 17 fixed point iterations.
+The resulting surface is presented in Figure \ref{fig:cone} and required 4 Newton iterations.

 Even though the left picture in Figure \ref{fig:cone} looks very much like a cone, the right picture does not.
 Indeed towards the top of the surface, it tends to flatten.
 Therefore, if we glue a reflexion of the surface, it will be continuous but not $\mathcal{C}^1$.
 As we proved that the surface is at least $\mathcal{C}^1$, we cannot have a solution for a domain $\Omega$ larger in the $y$ component.
 This is confirmed by the numerical method that stops converging for such domains.
+Note that in this computation, one has $|\varphi_{h,y}| < 1$ in all of $\Omega$, as illuastred by Figure \ref{fig:cone grad_y}.